jmstipanowich/Movie-Data-Repo/README.md

 ### Non-Technical Presentation

 Your non-technical presentation is your opportunity to communicate clearly and concisely about your project and it's real-world relevance.
 The target audience should be people with limited technical knowledge who may be interested in leveraging your project.
 For Phase 1, these would be Microsoft executives interested in making decisions about movie development.
-We recommend using Google Slides, PowerPoint or Keynote to create your presentation slides.
-We recommend using Zoom, Quicktime, PowerPoint, or Nimbus to record your live presentation.

 Your presentation should:

 * Contain between 5 - 10 professional-quality slides.
     * **Level Up**: The slides should use visualizations whenever possible, and avoid walls of text.
 * Take no more than 5 minutes to present.
 * Avoid technical jargon and explain the results in a clear, actionable way for non-technical audiences.

+We recommend using Google Slides, PowerPoint or Keynote to create your presentation slides.
+We recommend using Zoom to record your live presentation to a local video file ([instructions here]) - other options include Quicktime, PowerPoint, or Nimbus.
+Video files must be under 500 MB and formatted as 3GP, ASF, AVI, FLV, M4V, MOV, MP4, MPEG, QT, or WMV.

 ### Blog Post